How to plan a low-cost funeral on a budget in Australia

 The cheapest legitimate funeral in Australia is a direct cremation through a charitable provider.
 Bereavement Assistance (a Victorian charity) offers cremations from around $990 for families who meet their means-tested eligibility criteria.
 That is the absolute floor.

-For families who do not qualify for charity pricing, budget commercial providers offer direct cremation from $1,995 (Fixed Price Cremations) to $2,599 to $3,208 (Bare Cremation, depending on state).
+For families who do not qualify for charity pricing, budget commercial providers offer direct cremation from $1,995 (Fixed Price Cremations), with Bare Cremation at $2,599 to $3,208 depending on state.
 Typical commercial direct cremations currently range from $1,900 to $4,500 depending on the provider and location.

-The typical budget-to-premium ratio for the same service is roughly 4:1 at commercial providers, and roughly 8:1 if you compare to the charity floor.
+The typical budget-to-premium ratio for the same service is roughly 4:1 at commercial providers, and close to 9:1 if you compare to the charity floor.

 What direct cremation actually includes